Below you will find pages that utilize the taxonomy term “Mobile”

 Being out and about a lot, I am a fairly heavy user of my mobile internet plan (currently with Hutchinson 3).
 One of the more common tasks when there is some down-time while in transit or waiting for coffee is checking out what’s happening in the twittershere.

 Personally (being a web-app developer for years) I generally prefer browser-based apps over ‘native apps’.
 Dont even get me started about J2ME apps.
 One of the main reasons for this preference is that I tend to switch handsets fairly frequently.
+This makes installing software on phones a large waste of time.
+Just copying your bookmarks (in my case I have made up my own custom start page on the device) saves a lot of time.

 QR code usage in Japan